A linear and nonlinear analysis of the shallow water equations and its impact on boundary conditions: Concluding remarks

 \section{Concluding remarks}

-We derived energy stable open boundary conditions for the nonlinear shallow water equations.
-The classical energy method of Kreiss was applied to determine energy stability conditions.
-Further, it was shown that this traditional energy analysis was consistent with the mathematical entropy stability analysis of Tadmor where the total energy plays the role of a generalized mathematical entropy function.
-We found that the energy method of Kreiss provided guidance into the number and form of boundary conditions necessary to guarantee energy stability.
-This information is lacking in the entropy analysis of Tadmor, which therefore fails to bound the solution.
+We derived energy stable boundary conditions for the nonlinear shallow water equations.
+The classical energy method was applied to determine the stability conditions.
+We demonstrated that there are several possible ways to rewrite terms from the nonlinear analysis into a matrix form.
+Further, we demonstrated that one of these matrix forms was preferable for the boundary condition analysis because it could be rotated into a particularly simple diagonal form.
+It was shown that the traditional energy analysis is consistent with the entropy stability analysis where the {specific} total energy plays the role of a generalized entropy function. {We also found that the energy analysis provides additional details but is more cumbersome, than the entropy analysis.} The details brought forward by the nonlinear energy analysis also made it possible to pinpoint the difference with the linear analysis.